Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning: Method

-The future is inherently uncertain and often multimodal, as occlusions and stochastic interactions give rise to many plausible outcomes.
-Conventional MLP- or transformer-based predictors struggle to capture such uncertainty and tend to average over multiple modes.
-Instead, we formulate forward prediction as a conditional denoising process: given the current feature $\mathbf{z}_t$, the latent action $\boldsymbol{\alpha}_{t\rightarrow t+k}$, and the diffusion step $\tau$, the forward dynamics model $h_{\theta}$—implemented as a diffusion transformer~\cite{dit} (DiT) with AdaLN-Zero conditioning—maps a noisy sample along with these conditioning signals to a clean future latent representation.
+The future is uncertain and multimodal, as occlusions and stochastic interactions produce multiple plausible outcomes.
+Conventional MLP- or transformer-based predictors struggle to capture such uncertainty and often average over modes.
+We instead formulate forward prediction as conditional denoising: given the current feature $\mathbf{z}_t$, latent action $\boldsymbol{\alpha}_{t\rightarrow t+k}$, and diffusion step $\tau$, the forward dynamics model $h_{\theta}$—implemented as a diffusion transformer~\cite{dit} (DiT) with AdaLN-Zero conditioning—maps a noisy sample to a clean future latent representation.

 \textbf{Noising (forward process).} We corrupt the clean future feature with a standard diffusion forward process:

 where \(\bar{\alpha}_{\tau}\!\in\!(0,1]\) is the cumulative signal weight (equivalently \(\mathrm{SNR}(\tau)=\bar{\alpha}_{\tau}/(1-\bar{\alpha}_{\tau})\)).